cedar-policy/rfcs/text/0061-functions.md

 ## Summary

 This RFC proposes to support user-defined function-like macros in Cedar.
-We call these Cedar Function Macros.
+We call these Cedar Function Macros (macros for short).
 Cedar Function Macros provide a lightweight mechanism for users to create abstractions in their policies, aiding readability and reducing the chance for errors.
 Cedar Function Macros have restrictions to ensure termination and efficiency, maintain the feasibility of validation and analysis, and help ensure policies are readable.
 An important implementation note is that Cedar policies may be implemented purely through desugaring.